AHalic/Katify/README.md

 Developed by Beatriz Maia & Sophie Dilhon

 ## About the project

 Katify is a cat themed Kanban, developed to help users to organize their tasks.
+For now it doesn't have a multi-users system implemented and runs only for one user.
+The frontend and backend are implemented seperately with frontend realated features in project_katify/frontend and backend in project_katify/backend.

 ## Features